 This is the time to stock up on stews, chili, and soups.
 A portable propane burner or stove will make heating up easy.
 And don’t forget the fixings for a hearty breakfast.
 Nothing beats pancakes, bacon, and a cup of hot coffee on a chilly morning at the campsite.

 For an experience that is still close to nature but with some built-in warmth, fall and winter campers might want to check out the many yurts and cabins available.

 I’ve found that most areas around national or state parks have great choices of cabins or yurts.
-On my recent trip to southern Utah, for instance, the Kodachrome Basin State Park had two beautiful bunkhouse cabins that butted right up to the park’s stunning rock formations.
+On my recent trip to southern Utah, for instance, the Kodachrome Basin State Park had two beautiful bunkhouse cabins that were located right next to the park’s stunning rock formations.

-The Utah State Parks website lists nearly a dozen parks that offer cabins, and Arizona State Parks & Trails has a number of options as well.
+The Utah State Parks website lists nearly a dozen parks that offer cabins and Arizona State Parks has a number of options as well.
+I recently spent a wonderfully cozy and scenic winter weekend at Lake Havasu State Park.
 The cabins will be pricier than campsites, but they usually accommodate larger groups.

 Other Pro Tips

 Experts caution that cold-weather camping should not be a solo venture.
 Along with offering safety in numbers, Yates points out that having another person in a tent helps to warm things up through body heat.

 For people who like a warm place to sit outside the tent, there are heated camping chairs available on the market.
 An internet search will yield a variety of options.

 On especially cool nights, remember to take the clothing you plan to wear the next day into the sleeping bag with you.
 That way, your clothes will be warm when you put them on the next morning.
 It will also help add some insulation to your sleeping bag.